 Legal and immigration

-Through our ISO 17025 accredited laboratory in Newcastle, we are one of only thirteen Ministry of Justice accredited facilities able to directly offer relationship testing that is admissible in court.
+We are one of only thirteen Ministry of Justice accredited facilities able to directly offer relationship testing that is admissible in court.

 The principle difference between a peace of mind test and a court admissible test is the audited adherence to strict chain of custody conditions.
 This involves the collector taking a photo of the sample donor, inspecting identification, checking the signed consent forms and confirming the correct person has provided the sample.